 The morning is still, with hardly a ripple on the lagoon.
 There’s no-one else around, I could be the only man on Earth in this moment.
-The ‘slip, slop’ of the the oars stirring the water’s surface massages my mind for the few minutes it takes to reach the shallows.
-It’s a temporary relief from the pain of tragic news of the sudden passing of a close friend and lover.
+The ‘slip, slop’ of the oars stirring the water’s surface massages my mind for the few minutes it takes to reach the shallows.
+It’s a temporary relief from the pain of tragic news of the sudden passing of my close friend and former lover, Debbie Bulman.

 The water here looks about 3 inches deep but the dinghy’s draft is shallow enough to clear the bottom and I reach the cluster of rocks protruding from the shallows.
 The rocks are unyielding and solidly support my weight to keep my boots dry as I step across to land.
 The trunk of a nearby shrub offers the perfect mooring point.
 It doesn’t cross my mind to use the lock and cable.
 I leave it unlocked.

 If this land is private, I don’t care.
 We all belong to the land, the land belongs to no-one.
 Ownership is an illusion created by men and supported only by a collective belief.

 I didn’t sleep well last night.
 Grief, guilt, regret, memories and thoughts of lost opportunities sprout out of the shock of unexpected loss.
 I think of all the things left unsaid, projects left unfinished and dreams left unfulfilled.